20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 |y|0|0|1|0
 |z|0|0|0|1

-Say we have a quantity like a light ray, which we define as such:
+Here we want to make a light ray, which is defined as such:

 $$v_{flat}^i = (1, d_0, d_1, d_2)$$